OskarGroth/DragEditor/README.md

 - Each destination view will manage the drag/drop closest to it.

 ## Issues
-There is currently a bug where the conversion of the location anchor does not seem to match the conversion of the destination anchor.
+There is currently a bug where the conversion of the location anchor does not seem to match the conversion of the destination anchor, causing incorrect hover logic.
 PR's welcome.

 ## Resources
 https://swiftui-lab.com/communicating-with-the-view-tree-part-1/